 - All requests to support retroactive course withdrawal, incomplete standing, aegrotat standing, and academic suspension will be completed by the manager based on a file review and consultation with the primary therapist (if available).
-The student making this request must have had previous involvement with the Counselling Centre.
+The student making this request must have had previous involvement with Counselling Services.

 - In reviewing a file and determining the validity of the student’s request for support, the Manager will take into account the acute nature of the student’s situation, the overall effort the student invested to resolve his/her emotional challenges, and determine if it’s in the best interest of the student to support the request.

 - It is usual practice to collaborate with the student’s senior tutor particularly when the documentation is needed for the Committee on Undergraduate Petitions (CUP).
 Student consent will be solicited for this purpose.

 - The need for supporting documentation will not be considered “a crisis” that would warrant the use of one of the TCS emergency appointments.

 - If a student requests and consents to the release of attendance records only, the therapists at counselling services will include the following statement in their letter of attendance: